MesserLab/evolve-resequence-simulation/README.md

 There are some variables and scenarios that are not explicitly incorporated in the SLiM script but that can be conveniently implemented by editing `SlimScripts/Burnin.slim` and `SlimScripts /Selection.slim`.
 These variables and scenarios include:

-* heritability values other than 1 (see the SLiM manual 13.4)
+* heritability values other than 1 (see the SLiM Chapter manual 13.4)
 * selection modes other than truncating selection (see the SliM manual Chapter 13.1)
 * pleiotropy (see the SLiM manual Chapter 13.5)
 * population structure (see the SLiM manual Chapter 5.2)